Top 10 Natural food preservatives

 10. ROSEMARY OIL

-The rosemary oil (Gulmehendi oil ) has an essential antioxidant and antibacterial activity which protects all the food items and keeps them fresh just like the first day.
+The rosemary oil (Gulmehendi oil) has an essential antioxidant and antibacterial activity which protects the food items and keeps them fresh just like the day one.

 Also, Rosemary oil is great for fruit juice and jam.